KDE/kaffeine/README.md

 On Fedora, you need a repository that provides VLC.

 For stable fedora releases, you could use the rpmfusion repository.
+For Fedora 22 and later, it can be installed with:

+	sudo dnf install https://download1.rpmfusion.org/free/fedora/rpmfusion-free-release-$(rpm -E %fedora).noarch.rpm https://download1.rpmfusion.org/nonfree/fedora/rpmfusion-nonfree-release-$(rpm -E %fedora).noarch.rpm

-See <http://rpmfusion.org/Configuration/> for instructions about how to set it up.
+See <http://rpmfusion.org/Configuration/> for more details.

 For Fedora rawhide and beta releases, you could use, instead the Unitedrpms repository: <https://unitedrpms.github.io/>.
 Please read